 Some vehicles have front fog lights or front and back fog lights, for use when heavy fog or similar hazardous weather conditions restrict visibility.
 In New York State, all fog lights must be correctly installed and of a type approved by the Commissioner of DMV.
 Front fog lights can be amber or white in color.
 Back fog lights must be red and can be larger than the normal back lights - they will give advance warning of the presence of your vehicle to the drivers behind you.
 When visibility improves, you can switch off your fog lights to reduce the glare that can bother other drivers.

 Winter is the most difficult season in which to drive.
-Not only do you have snow and ice, but there are fewer hours of daylight.
+In addition to snow and ice on the roads, there are fewer hours of daylight.

 Make sure your vehicle has good snow tires.
 Put them on the vehicle before the first storm.
 Never combine radial and non-radial tires on the same vehicle.
 Tires with metal studs can be used in New York State only from October 16 through April 30.

 During ice or snow storms, do not drive unless you must.
 If you must drive, first clear the ice and snow from your vehicle.
-This includes, the headlights and taillights, the windshield wipers, the hood and roof of your vehicle, and all of the windows.
+This includes the headlights and back lights, the windshield wipers, the hood and roof of your vehicle, and all of the windows.
 Make sure the windshield washer reservoir is filled with a cleaning solution that resists freezing.

 Drive slowly.
 Even if your vehicle has good traction in ice and snow, other drivers will travel with caution.
 Do not break the flow of traffic by driving faster than other vehicles.